 Only government programs have the power and reach to help them afford basic things like food, medical care, and housing until they are back on their feet.
 These programs are the safety net when people fall.
 They ensure a humane standard of living in this country and also provide necessary investments in under-served communities.

-For years, Just Harvest has been helping Allegheny County residents overcome the obstacles they encounter when applying for public benefits – food stamps, cash assistance, medical benefits, child care, and LIHEAP – at the state’s Department of Public Welfare County Assistance Offices.
+For years, Just Harvest has been helping Allegheny County residents understand their rights and overcome the obstacles they run into when applying for government benefits that reduce hunger and poverty – food stamps as well as cash assistance, medical benefits, child care, and LIHEAP – through Pennsylvania’s Department of Human Services County Assistance Offices.

-Just Harvest and its members also act as advocates for a more compassionate welfare system because we believe that every person has the right to a dignified life, a voice in the decisions that affect her/him, and a clear path to self-sufficiency.
-Unfortunately, the existing welfare system is often disempowering, frustrating, and unfair.
-Due to insufficient funding, poor implementation and administrative inefficiency, or misguided policies, many eligible individuals are denied, delayed, or deterred from receiving the public assistance they need.
+Just Harvest and its members also advocate statewide and nationally for a more compassionate government benefits (or “welfare”) system because we believe that every person has the right to a dignified life, a voice in the decisions that affect them, and a clear path to self-sufficiency.
+Unfortunately, the existing welfare system is often humiliating, frustrating, and unfair.
+Due to insufficient funding, poor implementation and administrative inefficiency, or misguided policies, many eligible people are denied, delayed, or deterred from receiving the public aid they need.

-Through one-on-one client support and advocacy we strive to eliminate such barriers to benefits.
+Through one-on-one client support and advocacy we strive to eliminate unnecessary barriers to benefits.

-We also aim to improve the quality of public safety net programs like Temporary Assistance to Needy Families (TANF), Food Stamps (SNAP), and others by:
+We also aim to improve the quality of public safety net programs like cash assistance (TANF), nutrition assistance (SNAP/food stamps), home heating assistance (LIHEAP) and others by:

-- educating the public about the realities of the system,
+- educating the public about the realities of the welfare system; and

-- working to improve DPW customer service and to make high-quality service more accessible.
+- working to improve DHS customer service and to make high-quality service more accessible.